Thank you for using the timer!

-Which one of the following principles, if valid, most helps to justify the agricultural economist
+Which one of the following principles, if valid, most helps to justify the agricultural economist's reasoning?

 A) Agricultural production should be reduced if doing so would increase biodiveristy

 B) Economic growth should not be pursued at the expense of a loss of biodiveristy